 The client had drilled and completed an extended reach well back in 2012.
 During the drilling phase, an attempt to add additional perforations was unsuccessful due to tractor failures in the technically challenging, hostile well environment.
-The well total depth was 6681m, with a deviation of 82 degrees and an ERD ratio of 2.72, and had 10% CO2, 28ppm H2S and 6.4milligram/cc of mercury.
+The well total depth was 6681m, with a bottom hole temperature of 300F and a deviation of 82 degrees (ERD ratio 2.72).
+Furthermore, the well had 10% CO2, 28ppm H2S and 6.4milligram/cc of mercury.
 The scope of the intervention to be carried out was to tractor convey perforation guns to target depth to access new production intervals, in turn increasing the production from the well in support of the field sustainability.
 There had been no intervention done on the well since its completion, adding to the high risk and uncertainty of the operation.

 The use of coiled tubing was not considered an option due to possible coil buckling at these well depths and concern over not being able to provide the depth accuracy required.
 Instead, the Altus Intervention PowerTrac 318 tractor was selected to convey the perforation guns to depth.
 Tractor tool preparation was of paramount importance, which included pre-job heat testing and the use of Gazguard seals.
 Seamless collaboration and integration among the client and all the service company representatives involved was also critical before and during the operations, with lessons learned from other operations applied.
 Back-up PowerTrac Tractors and additional e-line conveyed mechanical tools were also prepared and mobilized, namely the PrecisionCollector 350 for contingency cleanout had the tractor conveyance in the well been hindered by well debris.